sematext/docs/docs/synthetics/http-monitor.md

 Various operators like Equals, Less Than, Greater Than, Contains are supported based on condition type.

-By default, the following conditions are added while creating a HTTP monitor.
-These can be changed during the creation:
+By default, the UI adds the below conditions while creating an HTTP monitor.
+You can change them during the creation:

 * Error equals empty
 * Response Code equals `200`